TRADITIONAL OKINAWAN KARATE IN EDMONTON

 Please visit Okinawa, to feel traditional Okinawan karate, and eat Okinawan food and breathe Okinawan air.
 Many things you have to experience in Okinawa.

 Our dojo funds instructors and senior students to go to Okinawa to learn from the finest Seibukan sensei in the world.
-Last October three went there.
+Last October three went there, for the 62nd anniversary celebration of Seibukan.
 Craig stayed for two weeks; Lucy and Doug were there for a month.
 It was demanding, illuminating, and marvellous.

-Lucy and Doug are training in Okinawa right now.
-This is their eighth trip since 2014.
-Three other members of the dojo will be going in October.
+Lucy and Doug returned to Okinawa for three weeks last May.
+They will be going again for month early in 2026.
+It will be their ninth trip since 2014.
+They will be joined by three other members of dojo who will be going for their first time.
+Three dojo seniors will be in Okinawa this month (October 2025).
 Clayton will be going for a fourth time; Craig for a second time; Jared for his first.
+They will be joined by fourth member later in the month.

 The purpose of our dojo is to be a bridge between the karate and culture of Okinawa and good people in Canada seeking to move with more grace through life.